 Applicant must have successfully completed biology and chemistry in high school or college and have a high school or college cumulative unrounded GPA of 2.0 or better.

 The Dental Assisting program begins in the Fall semester and is a limited-access program.
 Applicants must submit a TCC admissions application (www.tcc.fl.edu/apply) and a separate healthcare program application by the published deadline.
-Click here to access the healthcare application through their TCC Passport account.
+Students may access the healthcare application through their TCC Passport account.

 See Additional Healthcare Program Requirements for more important information.